pragmagic/nimue4/README.md

 The integration is in early development, so breaking changes are possible - backward compatibility is not guaranteed yet.

 This integration is being used by an indie development team to create a mobile strategy game.
+That game runs on iOS, Android, Windows and Mac.

 ## Why Nim?